Why Host an ACM Student

 both undergraduate and graduate student research presentations!

 As a result of securing sponsorship from Microsoft Research for

-the ACM SRC, we are now able to expand this program by hosting at
+the ACM SRC, we are now able to expand this program by hosting

-least three additional SRC’s (in addition to the one hosted
+several additional SRC’s (in addition to the one hosted

 at the SIGCSE Conference) at selected SIG Conferences.

 Five reasons why your SIG Conference should host an SRC:

 ||You will help to give undergraduate